astra-uu-se/MPLACE/README.md

 - Edit `mzn/plaid_default.mpc` or `mzn/compd_default.mpc` to change solver settings (e.g., threads).

 **Timeouts**
-- For non-PLAID models, you may need to increase the timeout from 180s to 300s or higher if results are unsatisfactory.
+- For COMPD, you may need to increase the timeout from 180s to 300s (or higher) or higher if results are unsatisfactory.

 **Models**
 - The repo includes model files under `mzn/`.
 You can point `paths.ini` to other model files if needed.